-If the gpgbinary executable cannot be found, a ValueError is raised in GPG. init().
+If the gpgbinary executable cannot be found, a ValueError is raised in GPG.init().

 The low-level communication between the gpg executable and python-gnupg is in terms of bytes, and python-gnupg tries to convert gpg's stderr stream to text using an encoding.
-The default value of this is whatever is returned by locale.getpreferredencoding(), but you can override this by setting the encoding name in the GPG instance's encoding attribute after instantiation, like this:
+The default value of this is latin-1, but you can override this by setting the encoding name in the GPG instance's encoding attribute after instantiation, like this: